rokeller/bart/README.md

   the backup archive and checks if they're present locally too.
 * `cleanup` to remove files in the backup archive or locally depending on the `-l` (location) flag.

+Each of the sub-commands supports the `-whatif` flag.
+When the flag is specified, `bart` lists (on `stdout`) the files that would be affected, but does _not_ actually back them up, restore them, or clean them up.
+Thus, the `-whatif` flag can be used to determine _what_ would be done _if_ it was done for real.

 You can get more information on the flags available for each sub-command by running